Cdesk-Linux/cdesk-Linux/README.md

 - 🔭 I’m currently working on Building Linux distribution
 - 🌱 I’m currently learning kernel compilation
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Linux development
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with programs
 - 💬 Ask me about when it will be released
 - 📫 How to reach me: spt.cdesk@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on Building Linux distribution
+- 🌱 I’m currently learning kernel compilation
+- 👯 I’m looking to collaborate on Linux development
+- 🤔 I’m looking for help with programs
+- 💬 Ask me about when it will be released
+- 📫 How to reach me: spt.cdesk@gmail.com